 Arc'teryx Sabre AR Pant

-We recommend the Arc'Teryx Sabre AR to anyone who can afford it.
-The construction is top-notch, the materials are immaculate, and its balance of performance attributes helps it excel at everything from long days charging at the resort to posh cocktail bars in Aspen.
-Their 3-layer shell construction with a brushed fleece lining is unique in the market, and very comfortable.
-They provide great weather protection, fit like a glove, and ventilate well.
-It's also suitable for backcountry skiing.
-Fantastic, reliable performance all-around.
+We recommend the Arc'Teryx Sabre AR to anyone who can afford them.
+The construction is top-notch.
+The materials are immaculate, and their balance of performance attributes helps them excel at everything from long days charging at the resort to posh cocktail bars in Aspen.
+Their 3-layer shell construction with a brushed fleece lining is unique in the market and very comfortable.
+They provide excellent weather protection, fit like a glove, and ventilate well.
+They are also suitable for backcountry skiing—fantastic, reliable performance all-around.

-The Sabre AR is expensive, and there are plenty of other options that come close to matching its performance at a much lower price.
-Also, the insulation is rather thin, so they aren't super warm (though most skiers prefer to layer underneath themselves).
+The Sabre AR Pants are expensive, and there are plenty of other options that come close to matching their performance at a much lower price.
+The insulation is relatively thin, so they aren't super warm (though most skiers prefer to layer underneath themselves).
 But if you're willing to put up the cash, these pants are excellent, and they'll last a long time.
 In short, they are the total package in a pair of ski pants.

 Read review: Arc'teryx Sabre AR Pants

 Best Bang for the Buck

 The North Face Freedom Insulated

 For the money, The North Face Freedom Insulated Pants are excellent.
 They are highly weather resistant, warm, durable, and stylish.
 And all of that comes for a fraction of the price of the Arc'Teryx Sabre AR.
 If you're looking for a great pair of pants for almost any day of the ski season, these are a bargain.